BuriedInWork April2024 68 3 scaled

 Estate Planning & Preparation

 Creating a will or trust ensures your assets are distributed according to your wishes.
-You can Learn more about the process in our Create a Will Information Hub or explore the Introduction to Wills and Trusts Guide for a deeper understanding.
+You can learn more about the process in our Create a Will Information Hub or explore the Introduction to Wills and Trusts Guide for a deeper understanding.

 Organizing your key documents, financial details, and final wishes in one place can save your loved ones stress and confusion.
-Our CLEAR Kits helps you compile everything they’ll need, from legal documents to personal messages.
+Our CLEAR Kits help you compile everything they’ll need, from legal documents to personal messages.

 Having a will or trust is a great start, but estate planning goes beyond legal documents.
 Buried in Work helps you organize critical information, ensure your family knows where everything is, and prepare for end-of-life logistics.